Is Therapy Right For Me? Finding Mental Health Support

 Trauma and recovery

-If you've experienced trauma, such as sexual assault, bullying, a natural disaster, or anything else that deeply affects your well-being, therapy may be an ideal setting in which to address your feelings.
+If you've experienced trauma, such as sexual assault, bullying, a natural disaster, or anything else that deeply affects your well-being, therapy may be an ideal setting for addressing your feelings.
 A traumatic event can be difficult to process on your own, and getting through it may require professional help.
-Whether you seek trauma-informed therapy, eye movement desensitization and reprocessing (EMDR), or any other treatment that focuses on trauma and healing, you can work with a therapist to find something that works effectively for you.
+Whether you seek trauma-informed therapy, eye movement desensitization and reprocessing (EMDR), or any other treatment that focuses on trauma and healing moving forward, you can work with a therapist to find something that works effectively for you.

 Life changes